Wall Street Analyst Downgrade DuPont de Nemours Inc [DD]. What else is Wall St. saying

 DuPont (NYSE: DD) today announced preliminary financial results(1) for the fourth quarter and full year ended December 31, 2023, provided an initial outlook for the first quarter of 2024 and scheduled its fourth quarter 2023 quarterly earnings conference call.

-The results of the trading session contributed to over 20716208 shares changing hands.
-Over the past one week, the price volatility of DuPont de Nemours Inc stands at 1.74% while the volatility over the past one month is 1.35%.
+The daily chart for DD points out that the company has recorded -18.91% loss over the past six months.

-The market cap for DD stock reached $27.61 billion, with 458.12 million shares outstanding and 428.50 million shares in the current float.
-Compared to the average trading volume of 2.96M shares, DD reached a trading volume of 20716208 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.44M shares, DD reached to a volume of 4071588 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about DuPont de Nemours Inc [DD]?
+Here is what top equities market gurus are saying about DuPont de Nemours Inc [DD]:

-Wells Fargo have made an estimate for DuPont de Nemours Inc shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on Jan-25-24.
+Wells Fargo have made an estimate for DuPont de Nemours Inc shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on January 24, 2024.

 DuPont de Nemours Inc’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.53 and a Current Ratio set at 2.15.